Raphaelmos/SpaceJump/README.md

 # SpaceJump
-A platformer game in Godot reproducing the concept of doodle jump but in space
+A platformer game in Godot reproducing the concept of doodle jump but in space using Godot Visual Scripting.

 # Space Jump Alpha